KeithIMyers/chromiumos-docs/dbus_best_practices.md

 [libbrillo] (formerly known as libchromeos) provides additional code built on top of libchrome's bindings, along with [DBusDaemon and DBusServiceDaemon classes] that can reduce repetitive setup code.
-It may be useful in daemons that already use other code from libbrillo. [chromeos-dbus-bindings] can be used to generate custom bindings for libbrillo-based D-Bus daemons, as well.
+It may be useful in daemons that already use other code from libbrillo. [chromeos-dbus-bindings] (also known as `dbus-bindings-generator`) can be used to generate custom bindings for libbrillo-based D-Bus daemons, as well.

 Other D-Bus bindings are used by some older Chrome OS code: